vascorsd/simple-2-scala/README.md

   * having a packagingType defined in the settings file makes it impossible to try to package scala native binary since it keeps complaining about assembly not being a valid thing. workaround is yet again moving the thing to the command in the justfile and use the flags -- assembly instead.
-This was scala native packaging works.
+This way scala native packaging works.
   * trying to use the file directives seems pretty broken or not really working as expected when just trying to call scala-cli directly pointing to either the project.settings.scala directly or the . directory and then trying to include other folders like the example folder.
-    The workaround is to no use that directive and control the files and folders in use directly in the justfile by being explicit.
+    The workaround is to not use that directive and control the files and folders in use directly in the justfile by being explicit.

 ## Build / Development